VaseOS/Vase/.github/docs/ci_faq.md

 - BIOS Options errors
   - Secure boot: Off or Other OS (In some case that can allow for simple grub os-prober integration to other OSes.)
-  - Check that SATA mode is correct (usually AHCPI)
+  - Check that SATA mode is correct (usually AHCI)

 For full secure-boot setup: [Wiki](https://wiki.archlinux.org/title/GRUB#Secure_Boot_support)